Chocolate Babka Loaves

 - Remove the dough from the bowl and form a ball.
 Place in a greased bowl and cover with plastic wrap until doubled in size, 1-2 hours.
 At this juncture, make the chocolate filling.
 See the steps below.

 - Spray two cast iron Loaf Pans with Baker’s Joy.
 Cut two pieces of parchment paper into 8 x 10-inch pieces.
-Place the cut parchment paper inside the loaf pans, overlapping up the long sides of the pan.
+Place the cut parchment paper inside each pan, overlapping up the long sides of the pan.
 Spray again with Baker’s Joy.

 - Punch down the dough and remove to a floured countertop.
 Cut the dough in half and cover one of the halves with plastic wrap.